 |Lasts about 6 months||Several years|

-- HPC® COATING ambient temperature thickness Chart 8°C, 21°C, 34°C for touch as per OSHA requirements.
+- HPC® ambient temperature thickness Chart 8°C, 21°C, 34°C for touch as per OSHA requirements.

 - Research on Wrap Insulation vs Pipe Coating By Dr. Ir.
 Aniello Palmieri